pals-ucb/adversa_agentic_ai/README.md

-# Adversa_agentic_ai
+# Adversa Agentic AI (AAA or A3)
-Advers(arial) Agentic AI is a project for developing the AI infrastructure for Adversail AI Agents (Red/Blue).
+Adversa(rial) Agentic AI is a project for developing the AI infrastructure for Adversail AI Agents (Red/Blue).
 The AI Agentes continously attack and counter the attacks in any Simulated or Real Domain to uncover security violations and compliance non-conformance, and 1/bring awareness of the gaps and 2/providate mitigations that can be deployed  in simillar domains to establish the compliance requirements of the domain.